mirfatif/Fyrypt/README.md

 In Apps and UIDs view, there are 2 options (checkboxes) for each UID:
 - Whitelist / unblock the app / UID
+  - Actually there's a third possible state for apps only: unblock when in use.
+See [visible app unblocking](#visible-app-unblocking).
 - Notify when the app / UID is blocked

 There's also a configuration screen to manually add firewall rules.
 Say you want to allow an app to access only certain ports.
 Define a rule like `-m owner --uid-owner <UID> -m multiport --dports 20:22`.
 Note that the table, chain and target are not specified.
 They are injected automatically.
 In the same way, rules can be defined based on source / destination IP, interface name etc.